freshystar/Security-/homework.md

  -> ~ scp maxwell.pub.key desmond@10.39.77.8
  ```
  *Desmond* is now in the possession of `maxwell.pub.key`.
 He will use it to encrypt a file and send it to `maxwell` in the next section.
- If it happens that my private key gets compromised, you have to create a **revoke** file and share it with others to tell them that your private key is not valid anymore:
+ If it happens that my private or public key gets compromised, you have to create a **revoke** file and share it with others to tell them that your private or public key is not valid anymore:
 ```sh
 -> ~ gpg --output maxwell.revoke.asc --gen-revoke maxwellele.@gmail.com
 ```
 This tells gpg to create a *revoke file* called `maxwell.revoke.asc` for the identity *maxwellele@gmail.com*.
-If *maxwellele@gmail.com* needs to invalidate his private key, he has to publish this file to the Internet or key servers and others will know that the previous public key is not valid anymore since the associated private key was compromised.
+If *maxwellele@gmail.com* needs to invalidate his private or public key, he has to publish this file to the Internet or key servers and others will know that the previous public key is not valid anymore since the associated private key was compromised.

 #### Encrypting and Decrypting files.
 Since *desmond* has already imported *Maxwell*'s key, *desmond* can now send private data to *Maxwell*: